kirenz/ds-python/_sources/docs/data.md

 df
 ```

-- Print the number of observations and columns:
+- Show the number of observations and columns:

 ```Python
 print(f"We have {len(df.index):,} observations and {len(df.columns)} columns in our dataset.")